Anker Soundcore Select 2S Speaker Review

 No

-Speakers at this price point often don't include app support, so it's great to have access to the Soundcore app, even if it gives you limited control over functions that aren't related to the sound.
-That said, there's a multi-band graphic EQ and presets you can use, and you can also enable the 'Bass Up' feature and adjust the volume.
-You can also set the auto-off timer to various increments of time.
+Speakers at this price point often don't include app support, so it's great to have access to the Soundcore app, even if it provides limited control over functions unrelated to sound.
+That said, there's a multi-band graphic EQ and presets available for use, as well as the option to enable the 'Bass Up' feature and adjust the volume.
+You can also set the auto-off timer to various time increments.
 You can check out the interface for yourself in our app video.
+While you can't use the app to add a second speaker for a stereo pair, the onboard controls make it possible with a second Anker Soundcore Select 2S.

 Connectivity